 While it is possible to file a personal injury lawsuit against an uninsured driver and secure a judgment against him or her, if the person you sue cannot afford to pay the judgment, it is basically worthless.
 In fact, even if you sue someone who is a high earner, if he or she only owns exempt assets (house, car, 401K), the judgment may still be uncollectable.
 Unless you are suing someone with non-exempt assets, such as vacation homes, rental property, boats and the like, you may not be able to recover compensation if you receive a favorable judgment against him or her.
 The reality is that people who have non-exempt assets typically do carry car insurance.

 Yes.
 If you are the victim of a hit-and-run accident, generally, your UIM insurance should provide coverage for your injuries and any vehicle and/or property damage related to the incident.
 However, your UM/UIM insurance will not pay your medical bills as they are incurred, in other words, you have to find your own means of paying for your medical treatment and then request the insurance company reimburse you once your treatment is complete.

-Mike Love & Associates LLC represents injury victims and families throughout Texas.
+The Lufkin personal injury attorneys of Mike Love & Associates, LLC represents injury victims and families throughout Texas.
 We offer free auto insurance policy reviews, so you can know what coverage is available in the event you are the victim of an accident.
 In addition, if you or someone you love has been the victim of a car accident, you can speak to an experienced accident lawyer at our law firm for free.
 We will answer your questions, tell you whether you have a viable case and provide you with information about the best options for you and your family.

 To set up a free consultation, just give us a call or submit your information to us through the online contact form on this page.